AsmarMuqeet/QOIN/README.md

-# QOIN: Noise-Aware Quantum Software Testing using Machine Learning
+# QOIN: Mitigating Noise in Quantum Software Testing Using Machine Learning
 This repository contains the code necessary to reproduce the results of QOIN.

 # Installation